 Guha smiled and addressed all his students – “this bow has been carved out from the legendary bharani tree.
 Only the mightiest of warriors could wield it and face the beast that will awaken from its slumber soon.
 Which of you would like to take up the challenge?”, asked Guha.
 Several courageous warriors came forth and said “Master! we do not fear the beast as it would not fight anyone but the royalty, we would like to try to wield this bow”.
 “Very well, try to string it up with the chord that Vijaya has prepared and shoot an arrow”, Guha encouraged them.
 The warriors took turns to lift the bow which did not look very stout but was extremely heavy.
 It was impossible for them to even bend it slightly.
 “From where does it gather so much weight and resistance”, they thought.
 Vijaya was watching with glee to see the spectacle of the greatest warrior stepping forth and wielding this weapon.
 But as every one of the warriors failed, Vijaya was also disappointed.
 “Is there no one in this gurukul that could make my master proud?
 I am not even a good shot, else I could have tried”, he told himself.

 “Step forth Vikram, the prince of Himapura!”, announced Guha addressing Vijaya.
 “The time has come for you to know who you really are and face your destiny”.
 The warriors in the gurukul were astonished to hear the story of Vijaya and his true identity.
-Vikram however felt sad to hear the story of his forefathers and the sacrifice of his father to keep him alive.
+Vikram however felt sad to hear the story of his ancestors and the sacrifice of his father to keep him alive.
 “We are indebted forever to you master for having prepared me to meet the purpose of my life.
 Now I know why I have not trained the way others did and prepared all my life for that one shot that will lift the curse from my family”, Vikram stated courageously as he bent the bow and strung it up with determination and ease.
 As he finished the bow, there was a deafening cry from deep within the forest as if a huge thunder exploded in the sky.
 “I am ready”, said Vikram as he pulled the cord of his bow to make a vibrant sound from the bow of bharani.

-Guha opened his eyes and he concluded his morning meditation and smiling to his students said “the curse has been lifted, send word to the King that the prince is ready to return to the palace!”.
+Guha opened his eyes as he concluded his morning meditation and smiling to his students said “the curse has been lifted, send word to the King that the prince is ready to return to the palace!”.